Escape Room Kit Setup Guide

 - Place all the puzzle cards in the middle of a table.

-- Set aside the last 2 pages (11 and 12), but only read page 11, which is a cover page.
-You'll look at the last page when you feel you have the combination.
+- Set aside the last 2 pages (11 and 12).
+You'll read page 11 when the game begins.
+You'll look at the last page when your team feels you have the combination.

 - Grab some scissors, blank paper, and pens (permanent markers write best on the full-color sheets).